lukegiuliani/luke.gg/readme.md

 Generating Publishable Production Builds
 ----------------------------------------

-When you want to create a publishable production build based on the `www.squareweave.com.au` domain.
+When you want to create a publishable production build based on the `luke.gg` domain.
 Run the `grunt production` task from the root.
 This will generate a complete publishable, optimised static site inside `/output_prod`.